vmware/vic-product/docs/user_doc/vic_vsphere_admin/list_vch.md

 The `vic-machine ls` command does not include any options in addition to the common options described in [Common `vic-machine` Options](common_vic_options.md).

 - To obtain a list of all VCHs that are running on an ESXi host or vCenter Server instance, you must provide the address of the target ESXi host or vCenter Server.
-- You must specify the username and optionally the password, either in the `--target` option or separately in the `--user` and `--password` options.
+- You must specify the user name and optionally the password, either in the `--target` option or separately in the `--user` and `--password` options.
 - If your vSphere environment uses untrusted, self-signed certificates, you must specify the thumbprint of the vCenter Server instance or ESXi host in the `--thumbprint` option.
 For information about how to obtain the certificate thumbprint, see [Obtain vSphere Certificate Thumbprints](obtain_thumbprint.md).

    Use upper-case letters and colon delimitation in the thumbprint.
 Do not use space delimitation.